-Suppose, further, that the seller's offer is made in a record and the buyer accepts orally or by conduct and states other terms that vary from the offer.
-[Highly unlikely.]
-Subsection (b) does not apply here.
-The assumption is that all of the terms in the record (offer) are part of the contract (the offeree agreed to them) unless the court finds unfair surprise under the unconscionability provision, Section 2-105.
-It is Section 2-105 not Section 2-207 that protects against the risk of the "first shot.
+Suppose the offer is made in a record and is accepted orally or by conduct.
+The assumption is that all of the terms in the record (offer) are part of the contract (the offeree agreed to them) unless the court finds unfair surprise under 2-105.
+Without the 2-106 possibility, the

+"first shot is alive and well.